<SYSTEMDRIVE>:\Users\<USERNAME>\AppData\Roaming\Microsoft\Windows\Recent\AutomaticDestinations\<APP_ID>.automaticDestinations-ms

 -

-differently, with different entries being
+Applications may handle Jumplists differently, with different entries being

-created / updated on different actions by specific applications.
+created/updated on different actions by specific applications.

 Information of interest